-First of all, this is the largest land animal in the world and at the same time one of the most intelligent ones and to watch a herd of Elephants can be most fascinating.
-In addition, an adult elephant grows as tall as 3 1/2 meters and 6000 kg in weight.
+This is the largest land animal in the world and at the same time one of the most intelligent.
+To watch a herd of Elephants can be most fascinating.
+In addition, an adult elephant grows as tall as 3 & 1/2 meters and 6000 kg in weight.
 They have a life span of almost 50 years or more.

-In Uganda you can find two kinds of elephants; the Forest Elephants that are smaller and hairier than their savanna cousins – the Savanna Elephants, though there can be interbreeding and the savanna elephants.
+In Uganda you can find two categories of elephants; the Forest Elephants that are smaller, with hairy bodies than their savanna cousins – the Savanna Elephants, though there can be interbreeding and the savanna elephants.
 You can find elephants in all savanna parks except Lake Mburo.

 Uganda is has many Buffaloes found in many of the game parks such as Murchison Falls National Park, Queen Elizabeth, Kidepo Valley National Park, Lake Mburo National Park and others.
 You can also find them in forest areas and in the savannas of Uganda.
 They are also adaptable to a variety of habitats.
 You can even find some hybrids which are a cross between the red buffaloes of the West African Forests and the Savannah buffaloes of East Africa.